-With a table, full of mouth-watering delicacies, and shopaholic annual procurement, Westerns celebrate Christmas very hard!
+With a table, full of mouth-watering delicacies, and Shopaholic annual procurement, Westerns celebrate Christmas very hard!
 But on the other side, what does a non-Christian country like China spend this western holiday?
-Today at TutorMandarin, we will unmask the secret of Christmas in China and teach you some Christmas greetings in Chinese.
+Today at TutorMandarin, we will unmask the secret of Christmas in China and teach you some Christmas greetings in the Chinese language.

-Even though, there are just 1.74% (23.22 million) Christians in China celebrate Christmas, some western companies have Christmas parties, too.
-Hence, you may should know some phrases to do some small talk and Christmas greetings, too.
+Even though there are just 1.74% (23.22 million) Christians in China celebrate Christmas, some western companies have Christmas parties, too.
+Hence, you may know some phrases to do some small talk and Christmas greetings, too.

 Sign up here for a free trial at TutorMandarin.
-We offer you a professional 1-on-1 class with a Chinese native speaking Tutor.
-Give it a try and learn how to talk about daily content, as also as business topics from our professional Mandarin Tutors.
+We offer you a professional 1-on-1 class to learn Mandarin with a Chinese native speaking Tutor.
+Give it a try and learn Mandarin online how to talk about daily content, as also as business topics from our professional Mandarin Tutors.

 Let’s start with some facts about Christmas in China and Christmas greetings.